 U.S. Soccer DA Suspends Season

-The U.S. Soccer Development Academy has suspended all Boys’ and Girls’ regular-season matches through the end of April, and canceled the 2020 Allstate Development Academy Spring Cup to be held April 29-May 4 in Kansas City, Mo. and Greensboro, N.C., as a precaution against the spread of Coronavirus (COVID-19).
+In a statement issued on March 12, the U.S. Soccer Development Academy has suspended all Boys’ and Girls’ regular-season matches through the end of April, and canceled the 2020 Allstate Development Academy Spring Cup to be held April 29-May 4 in Kansas City, Mo. and Greensboro, N.C., as a precaution against the spread of Coronavirus (COVID-19).

-Brian Remedi, COO of U.S. Soccer sent out a statement on March 12 pushing most scheduled events to April 30th.
+Note: Brian Remedi, COO of U.S. Soccer sent out a statement on March 12 pushing most scheduled events to April 30th.

 According to the DA’s statement: This decision was made in order to limit potential exposure to the Coronavirus and to best protect the health and well-being of all individuals participating or attending DA fixtures and events.U.S.
 Soccer has been closely monitoring the public health developments across the country and communicating with the Centers for Disease Control and Prevention (CDC) regarding COVID-19 here in the United States and internationally.